Norman S. Johnson

-Norman S. Johnson (d.1989) was a dentist, scout leader and an Australian and international Scout organisation official.
+Norman S. Johnson (died 1989) was a dentist, scout leader and an Australian and international Scout organisation official.

 Background

-Johnson was a student (1931-43) and Scout and, subsequently, a Scoutmaster of Trinity Grammar School at Kew in Melbourne, Victoria, Australia.
+Johnson was a student (1931–43) and Scout and, subsequently, a Scoutmaster of Trinity Grammar School at Kew in Melbourne, Victoria, Australia.
 In 1945 he authored Camping for scouts and others which ran to three further editions.

-He became an official of The Boy Scouts Association Victorian Branch, as a leader trainer, commissioner and, from 1976-79, its Victorian Chief Commissioner.
+He became an official of The Boy Scouts Association Victorian Branch, as a leader trainer, commissioner and, from 1976 to 1979, its Victorian Chief Commissioner.
 He became The Scout Association of Australia's national executive committee chairman.

 He was a member, then chairman of the World Organization of the Scout Movement (WOSM) committee.
 In 1990, WOSM posthumously awarded Johnson it 212th Bronze Wolf Award for exceptional services to world Scouting.